microprediction/precise/README.md

 1. A collection of simple *online* covariance forecasting and portfolio construction functions.
 See [docs](https://microprediction.github.io/precise/) and related [literature](https://github.com/microprediction/precise/blob/main/LITERATURE.md).

 2. "Schur Complementary" portfolio construction, a new approach that leans on connection between top-down (hierarchical) and bottom-up (optimization) portfolio construction revealed by block matrix inversion.
-See [post](https://www.linkedin.com/posts/petercotton_schur-complementary-portfolios-a-unification-activity-7000535020381552640-ZWej?utm_source=share&utm_medium=member_desktop) on the methodology and [how I used it to hyjack the M6 contest](https://www.linkedin.com/posts/petercotton_the-options-market-beat-94-of-participants-activity-7020917422085795840-Pox0?utm_source=share&utm_medium=member_desktop).
+See my posts on the [methodology](https://www.linkedin.com/posts/petercotton_schur-complementary-portfolios-a-unification-activity-7000535020381552640-ZWej?utm_source=share&utm_medium=member_desktop) and its role in the mildly infamous [hijacking of the M6 contest](https://www.linkedin.com/posts/petercotton_the-options-market-beat-94-of-participants-activity-7020917422085795840-Pox0?utm_source=share&utm_medium=member_desktop).

 One observes that tools for portfolio construction might also be useful in [optimizing a portfolio of models](https://medium.com/geekculture/optimizing-a-portfolio-of-models-f1ed432d728b).